UK-Generations-Study/Schema_and_Derivation_Utils/README.md

   Schemas that define the expected JSON structure for each questionnaire and document the provenance of the variable.

   - `raw/`

     Original "as-collected" schemas for each section (before pseudo-anonymisation and date aggregation/derivation).

   - `post_pii/`

     Post-processing schemas that describe the final pseudo-anonymised output of R0 non-derived variables:

     - `StudyID` -> `TCode`.

     - Raw date components aggregated to pseudo-anonymised complete dates.

     - PII fields dropped.

+- `scripts/`

+  Python and Jupyter scripts that run the ETL to process raw data into pseudo-anonymised, analysis-ready data.

+- `validation/`

+  Each section has a folder in this path that holds QC on variables and counts for the data.

 # 5. Pipeline Flow
 ETL step-by-step: